18F/tock/docs/utilization.md

 ### BILLING EXPECTATION

 The percent of `TOTAL HOURS` which are expected to be billable for a given reporting period.
 Set per user, per timecard, and will vary as an individual's role, position, or organization change.
+See [the handbook](https://handbook.tts.gsa.gov/tock/#weekly-billable-hour-expectations) for additional details on billing expectations.

 **Default: 80%**

 ## Example

 Stacey is an active and billable 18F employee, here's a look at their recent tock activity!
-As an independent contributor, Stacey has a `BILLING_EXPECTATION` of 80%.
+As an individual contributor, Stacey has a `BILLING_EXPECTATION` of 80%.

 Project | Week 1 | Week 2 | Week 3 | Week 4
 --------|--------|--------|--------|--------